 We film music devotees are a strange breed.
 We listen to music that belongs to another medium, but often without any reference or knowledge of the particular film a score accompanies.
 When that happens, we don’t care.
 And why should we?
 It’s about the music, right?
 Still, we judge music by a) how it works in context of the film, b) as a standalone listening experience, c) by certain cues, or d) some combination of the above.

-We listen to this music for pleasure and/or education.
-We listen to it in 3- to 5-minute bite-size chunks (with the occasional super-sized combo cues) or less.
-We ask our brains to process these lumps of music with a variety of factors—everything from memory and nostalgia to pre-existing themes (or not), as a standalone piece, or how it fits into the grand design of a score (and sometimes an entire career).
+We listen to this music for pleasure and/or education, in 3- to 5-minute bite-size chunks or less.
+Then we ask our brains to process these lumps of music with a variety of factors—everything from memory and nostalgia to pre-existing themes (or not), as a standalone piece, or how it fits into the grand design of a score (and sometimes an entire career).

 We do all this without conscious thought most of the time.
 For some fans, the only consideration on the table is whether or not they like the music.
 For others, factors like film context and musical development come into play.

 So what do all these various thought processes say about the brain power of film music fans?
 There’s no right or wrong answer and there’s certainly not one answer.
 Everybody’s story is different.

 The way I think and process music has changed over the 35+ years I’ve been listening to film music.
 I rarely listen to pop music anymore (outside of Rufus Wainwright, who is definitely not the traditional definition of “pop”) because it’s missing the sweep and scope of film music.
 A four-minute song may be a perfectly conceived story or drama that plays itself out within that short span of time.
 But for me, no matter how good the craft is, that encapsulated world is more akin to a cue in search of a score.